iotaledger/iota.rs/README.md

 This is a port of the IOTA Java/JS API into Rust.
 It works, but I wouldn't trust it with real money yet.
 Having said that, please let me know if you have any suggestions or run into any issues.

+Here are some reasons you might want to use this library:
+1. It has a very fast implementation of local PoW (4-6ms on my laptop)
+2. You'll benefit from Rust's very nice type system
+3. This library is more actively maintain than Jota
+4. Now that the library is working, I'm going to be obsessively going over it to improve safety, performance, and usability
+5. It would make me personally happy :)

 This library currently requires nightly rust to build.

 Things that are done: